top of page

 Litter Training

-By training your cat to use the litter box consistently, you can avoid the need to constantly clean up accidents around the house, making litter box maintenance more convenient.
-It also allows your cat to eliminate without your assistance, giving it more independence.
-You can be away from home for longer periods of time without worrying about accidents.
-Cats that are trained to use the litter box are less likely to develop urinary tract infections and other health problems related to improper elimination.
+Training your cat to use the litter box consistently helps prevent accidents around the house and gives your cat more independence.
+A well-trained cat can eliminate without your assistance, so you can be away longer without worry.
+Litter-trained cats are also less likely to develop urinary tract infections and other health issues linked to improper elimination.

 Furniture Scratching

-As a new pet owner, you should understand that scratching is an instinctual and natural behavior that’s important for your cat.
-If your feline is scratching your couch, the best way to correct this behavior is to provide them with plenty of other equally or more appealing scratching surfaces.
-Use positive reinforcement training to encourage them to make the correct choice.
+Scratching is a natural and instinctive behaviour for cats.
+If your cat is scratching the furniture, the best solution is to provide plenty of appealing scratching alternatives.
+Use positive reinforcement to encourage them to use the correct surfaces.

 First-Time Cat Owner Tips